EXPLAINER: A long night, or more, before president is known | WTOP

-WASHINGTON (AP) — There’s a good chance Americans won’t know the winner of Tuesday’s presidential election when they go to bed that night.
+WASHINGTON (AP) — Americans won’t know the winner of the 2020 U.S. presidential election until well into Wednesday — if not beyond that.

 The main reason?
-Many states have made it easier to request a mail ballot amid the coronavirus pandemic and concerns about crowded polling places.
-But mail ballots generally require more time to process than ballots that are cast in person.
+Many states made it easier to request a mail ballot amid the coronavirus pandemic and concerns about crowded polling places.
+But mail ballots generally require more time to process than ballots cast in person.

 DIFFERENT STATES, DIFFERENT APPROACHES